 Would like to know how to choose a drone that is cheap but high-quality?
 Aerial videos and photos are becoming a more common sight on everything from social media to news stories, to industry publications.
 Drones are a great combination of both flight and visual technology that can make any multimedia project stand out.

 This piece of high-end technology does need some consideration before purchase, however.
-The following buyer’s guide will help you make the right determination on which drone with camera to choose before taking to the skies and getting amazing aerial shots.
+The following buyer’s guide will help you make the right determination on which drones with camera to choose before taking to the skies and getting amazing aerial shots.

 Whether you’re just getting into a career as a photographer or you’re a seasoned pro, you might already know that many in the photography industry have let go of the tripod and replaced it with propellers instead.
 The difference in what drone they pick is dependent on their level of experience – you can be stellar at taking aerial pictures, but it amounts to nothing if you can’t operate the quadcopter or even worse, crash your drone.